emaildhana/Applitools_Hackathon/README.md

 ## Instructions:

-1. After downloading the repository, install the NuGet packages mentioned above and build the solution.
+1. After opening the solution "Applitools_Hackathon.sln" using visual studio, install the NuGet packages mentioned above and build the solution.

 2. Open the Test Explorer (Test – Test Explorer)